Murder of Margaret Cook: Shooting

 26-year-old Margaret Cook was originally from Bradford and a prostitute in London.
 She was shot in a narrow passage outside the club.
 Witnesses described a man aged about 25 to 30 in a pork-pie hat and Burberry coat, but lost sight of him.
 Although a labourer from Lanarkshire was named as a suspect by police, nobody was ever charged with the crime.

 Confession

 In 2015 a 91-year-old man living in a care home confessed to killing a woman with a Russian-made World War II pistol to Canadian police.
 Scotland Yard detectives interviewed him and though he could not remember the name of the woman he picked out a photo of Margaret Cook.
 He wanted to clear his conscience after being diagnosed with cancer.
-British authorities are trying to extradite him but as of July 2015 the Canadian government has not replied.
+British authorities tried to extradite him, but as of July 2015 the Canadian government had not replied.

 It has been claimed that this is the longest time between a crime and a confession in British history.